• Business Directory

 SIEVERS SCHOOL OF FIBER ARTS

-Sievers School of Fiber Arts on Jackson Harbor Road has received national recognition for offering more than 40 classes each year to adults in all levels of weaving, knitting, basketry, quilting and more.
+Sievers School of Fiber Arts has received national recognition for offering more than 35 classes each year to adults in all levels of weaving, knitting, basketry, quilting and more.
 Dormitory facilities are available.
-Professional teachers/fiber artists share their knowledge with the annual student enrollment of 400.
-Original fiber arts and fine crafts are sold along with yarns for knitting and weaving, fiber art books and supplies.
-Open daily, 10-5, late-May through October.
+Professional teachers/fiber artists share their knowledge with the annual student enrollment of 350.
+Our shop features handmade, original fiber arts and fine crafts from more than 60 artists including jewelry, baskets, wearables and unique gifts along with quality yarns and more.
+Open daily, late-May through October.

 what-to-do-truebloodTRUEBLOOD PERFORMING ARTS CENTER